IndieKernel/indiekernel.github.io/content/posts/game-development-optimization.md

 > **source**: *[Chris Sawyer F.A.Q](http://www.chrissawyergames.com/faq3.htm)*

 Why thus ?
 Because of *all the constraints* mentioned above.
-Roller Coaster Tycoon can run on a large panel of hardware materials by **providing the best user experience** each time you run it.
+Roller Coaster Tycoon can run on a large panel of hardware materials by **providing the best user experience** each time you execute it.

 {{< visual article="game-development-optimization" visual="rct-figure.jpg" alt_text="Roller Coaster Tycoon screenshot" caption="One of our favorite game :)" >}}

-Nowadays, compilers have evolved to master instructions set while having substantial resources, in a manner that it can be OK to waste a little of resources without too much impact on user experience.
+Nowadays, compilers have evolved to master instructions set while having substantial resources, in a manner that it can be OK to waste a little without too much impact on user experience.

 This is a good thing for many application domains such as web development, where the value-added (refactor) and data integrity are more important than performances.
 Interpreted languages suits the best for this task as they provide a *high-level API* to improve productivity but compromise on performance.